 Rising numbers of women hired at junior levels provides a strong foundation for better gender balance at the top.
-Women's representation is highest at the junior level of firms with around 30% of investment positions occupied by women2.
+Women's representation is highest at the junior level of firms with around 30% of investment positions occupied by women.

 The industry is primed for change given the current climate.
-The Covid-19 crisis has disrupted The Covid-19 crisis has disrupted working norms, presenting an opportunity for PE firms to adapt practices, policies and expectations.
+The Covid-19 crisis has disrupted working norms, presenting an opportunity for PE firms to adapt practices, policies and expectations.
 Global movements against systemic inequality provides further impetus for firms to prioritise the diversity and inclusion agenda.